buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 ``image``
     (optional if ``dockerfile`` is given)
     This is the name of the image that will be started by the build master.
-It should start a buildslave.
+It should start a worker.
     This option can be a renderable, like :ref:`Interpolate`, so that it generates from the build request properties.

 ``command``